mozilla-iam/cis/docs/rfcs/UserProfilesv2.md

    `userName` and `primaryEmail`).
 This is because we otherwise would need a complex multi-publisher-per-field model.
 8. Change signature model to be per field instead of per profile, allowing for more flexibility.
 The signature is optional (at least for now) for compatibility.
+9. Add `experimental` field which is not to be consumed for important workflows.

 ### Example profile: